Why a Nonprofit Corporation?

 - Grant reviewers evaluating proposals based on their understanding of the nonprofit corporation model.

 - Donors knowing and feeling comfortable contributing to nonprofit corporations.

 Keep in mind that options may vary state by state and you should consider whether or not you intend to pursue federal tax exemption.

 Before you file any government documents, it’s critical to have a clear end goal in mind of how you want your organization classified in state and federal records.

 Why is this so important?
 We speak from experience.
-We provide “rescue services” to more nonprofits than we would like to - those who get all the way to applying for 501(c) exemption before they realize they’re on the wrong path.
+We provide “rescue services” to more organizations than we would like to - those who get all the way to applying for 501(c) exemption before they realize they’re on the wrong path.
 After discovering an error, getting back on the right track may require an amendment, a conversion to a different entity, or a full dissolution and starting over from scratch.
-All of this results in additional expense, delay, and, most of all, distraction from the mission of your blossoming nonprofit.
+All of this results in additional expense, delay, and most of all, distraction from the mission of your organization.

 Nonprofit vs. For-Profit vs. Blended Structures

 Once upon a time, a nonprofit corporation was the obvious legal structure for those who wanted to change the world by giving back.
 More and more, modern social entrepreneurs are mixing traditionally for-profit and nonprofit missions.
 In response to organizations like these, lawmakers have introduced new legal structures like B-Corporations, L3Cs, and Flexible Benefit Corporations.
 If you are struggling with the very fundamental question of whether your organization is nonprofit or for-profit, then this is the first decision you need to make.

 How to Decide